 Also, mobile DevOps provides a faster path to fix occurring problems with the product.
 Once features and enhancements implemented for each build are done, the continuous integration phase integrated with proper test setup offers a faster resolution to problems and with integration testing, regression testing and acceptance testing taking a place for each build significantly shortens applications time to release.

 Mobile DevOps Save Time and Makes Use of Resources Efficient

-One of the enablers for the mobile devops process is automation.
+One of the enablers for the mobile DevOps process is automation.
 Automation is available from source code management to development tools and testing, and further to actual monitoring of mobile app in production.
-For instance, mobile test automation really helps in enabling continuous, frequent and instant releases that can be then quickly integrated, deployed and testing in automation context, and in timely manner.
+For instance, mobile test automation really helps in enabling continuous, frequent and instant releases that can be then quickly integrated, deployed and testing in automation context, and in a timely manner.

 Mobile DevOps Enable Creation of Better Apps

 More time that is spent on the creation of new features, benefits and advantages for users are simply enabling the creation of better user experiences.
 The user experience is today’s true differentiator in the competition of the popularity of mobile apps.
 Only those that enable deliver experiences that users expect can remain the competition.
 If you think about the competition of similar apps available in the market place, there are barely a few apps that are unique – and if so, the competition is quickly building for those sort of apps.

 One of the most important things when doing DevOps is enabling instant reporting and feedback, getting transparent visibility into development and regression testing is very important.
 This provides mobile teams an easy way to troubleshoot issues quickly, and then fix, refactor and optimize the user experience.